UlisesGascon/opinionated-bash-scripts/README.md

 Feel free to open an issue if you have any questions or suggestions but please note that I may not be able to help you with your specific use case.

 :warning: If you want to contribute code, please open a pull request.
-I will review it as soon as I can, but take into account that this is a side project and it is very opinionated, so I may not accept your changes if they don't fit my use case. :warning:
+I will review it as soon as I can, but take into account that this is a side project and it is very opinionated, so I may not accept your changes if they don't fit my use case.